-Canadian Crossroads International (the "Organization") was founded in 1958 and incorporated under the Canada Corporations Act without share capital on July 21, 1969.
+Canadian Crossroads International (the "Organization") was founded in 1958 and incorporated under the Canada Corporations Act without share capital on July 21, 1969 and continued under the Not-for-profit Corporations Act on June 26, 2014.
 The Organization is an international development organization that is reducing poverty and advancing equality for women and girls.
 Working with local partners in eight countries and supported by hundreds of volunteers each year, the Organization leverages expertise and resources, North and South, to help people overcome poverty and advance equality for women and girls.
-The Organization is currently working in Bolivia, Ghana, Mali, Senegal, Swaziland, Togo, Burkina Faso and Tanzania.
+The Organization is currently working in Bolivia, Ghana, Senegal, Swaziland, Togo, Burkina Faso, Mali and Tanzania.